Link Search Menu Expand Document

 1. Let’s switch over to 3D.
 To do this, you will need to use the Pose3 class instead of a Pose2.
 The provided function generateOdometryMeasurements create a large number of odometry measurements (50-500).
 We want to use these odometry measurements to find the pose estimates of the poses in the pose graph.
 In deliverable_2_3.cpp, fill in 2a. and 2b. to add the odometry measurements as Between Factors in SE3 and also constrain the initial pose with a Prior Factor

-2. We provide you with a configuration file for Rviz, you can use it by running rviz -d /path/to/lab_7.rviz.
+2. We provide you with a configuration file for Rviz, you can use it by running rviz2 -d /path/to/lab_7.rviz, or you can launch both Rviz and the node with ros2 launch lab_7 deliverable_2_3.launch.yaml.
 You will see the following:

 • Ground-Truth trajectory.